Installation and Upgrade Clean Install Windows 11

 Clean_install_Windows_11_Microsoft_account-14.jpg

-L) Click/tap on the Only save files to this PC (recommended) link or Next depending on if you want to use OneDrive or not. (see screenshot below)
+L) If prompted (no longer asked), click/tap on the Only save files to this PC (recommended) link or Next depending on if you want to use OneDrive or not. (see screenshot below)

-This is for backing up and syncing your Desktop, Documents, and Pictures folders to your online OneDrive.
+This is for backing up and syncing your account's personal Desktop, Documents, Pictures, Music, and/or Videos folders to your online (cloud) OneDrive.

 Clean_install_Windows_11_Microsoft_account-13.jpg

-M) If prompted to "Try premium Office apps for free with Microsoft 365", click/tap on No, thanks or Try for free for what you want. (see screenshot below)
+M) If prompted to "Try premium Office apps for free with Microsoft 365", click/tap on Decline or Continue for what you want. (see screenshot below)

-21 To Set Up Windows 11 with a Local Account
+21 Set Up Windows 11 with a Local Account

 For more details about a local account, see: Local account | Microsoft Docs: